harness-community/harness-community.github.io/website/blog/2022-11-03-aws-infra-for-delegate/aws-infra-for-delegate.md

     kube-system           Active   29h
     ```

-Also you could check for pods under your AWS cluster to find the delegate
+Also, you could check for pods under your AWS cluster to find the delegate

 ![delegate pods](website/blog/2022-11-03-aws-infra-for-delegate/delegate-pods.png)